10 Best Shadow Builds in Path of Exile 3.25

 The Sandstorm Visage has a unique effect, where the base critical strike chance of spells is equal to that of the main hand weapon.
 If you are asking why this is highly beneficial for the build, it is because Hexblast has a very low critical strike chance to begin with.
 Equipping Sandstorm Visage helps you get a huge boost to spell crit chance, especially if you pair it with the right weapon.

 Speaking of which, the Void Battery is the perfect complement to Sandstorm Visage mainly because it has the Prophecy Wand as the base.
-The 8% base crit chance of this wand works really well with Sandstorm Visage’s unique effect.
+The Prophecy Wand actually got buffed in Patch 3.25, where its base crit chance is now set to 10% ( from 8%).
+Because of this, the wand works really well with Sandstorm Visage's unique effect.

 That's not all!
 Void Battery increases your spell damage as well, which you can scale by raising your Maximum Power Charges.
 For this reason, you want to invest in unique items that have the "+1 to Maximum Power Charges" corrupted implicit modifier if you have the budget.